supahcraig/ImpalaAutoScale/README.md

 ### Download the Impala JDBC jar
 * From your Impala virtual warehouse, download the ODBC JDBC driver, which will be named `impala_driver_jdbc_odbc.zip`
 * unzip it, which will unzip into two folders: `ClouderaImpalaODBC-2.6.13.1015` and `ClouderaImpala_JDBC-2.6.23.1028` _version numbers subject to change_
-* Inside the `JDBC` folder is `ImpalaJDBC42.jar`; this needs to be in the repository folder
+* Inside the `JDBC` folder is `ImpalaJDBC42.jar`; this needs to be in the repository folder, as it will be copied into the container image at build time.

 ### Run the container
 Run this command to build the container that will host the JMeter execution.
 Once complete it will drop you into the shell for the container.
+Exiting the container will stop the running container.

 ```
 chmod +x ./quickstart.sh
 ./quickstart.sh
 ```
+---
 ## Usage

 ImpalaAutoScale works by setting up profiles in `.impala_autoscale.conf` through a configuration utility.
-Multiple profiles are supported, and then specified at runtime, making it simple to run loads against multiple Impala instances.
+Multiple profiles are supported and then specified at runtime, making it simple to execute loads against multiple Impala instances.

 ### Configure Profiles
 `ias configure <profile>`